WMPH: History

 Jesse Morris, Class of 1968, was running for the Mount Pleasant Senior High School student council.
 On the Morris Ticket was the proposal for a student-run low power radio station.
 The radio station was initially proposed in May 1967 prior to the student council election.
 The student council election was held on May 20, 1967.
 Jesse Morris was elected Student Council President for the Class of 1968.
 On May 23, Robert Huber (also Class of 1968) was appointed radio station manager and project coordinator.
-The school administration were helpful and supportive of this ambitious project.
+The school administration was helpful and supportive of this ambitious project.
 On February 19, 1968, the Mount Pleasant Board of Education submitted the FCC application.
 The FCC issued a non-commercial FM low power educational radio station construction permit to the school board on October 15, 1968.
 This was the first permit of its kind to be granted for the State of Delaware.
 WMPH radio first signed on the air October 1, 1969.
 The faculty advisor was Ron Webster under the direction of school district administrator Jack Vinokur.

 WMPH began broadcasting with 1.52 watts effective radiated power from a tower atop the school.
 In 1975 the station increased its output to 28.2 watts ERP.
 WMPH reaches over a half million potential listeners in Wilmington Delaware and surrounding communities.
 In 1980 the station increased its output to 100 watts ERP and replaced its horizontally polarized antenna with a circularly polarized antenna for better reception on car radios.
 Located at Mount Pleasant High School and part of the Brandywine School District, WMPH currently broadcasts at 100 watts ERP and serves as part of the Broadcast Learning Center of Mount Pleasant High School.

 WMPH was known as "The Non-Commercial Rock Station" during its heyday in the 1970s with a Top 40 and Progressive Rock format.
 The station was entirely operated by Mount Pleasant High School students many of whom went on to careers in the radio broadcasting industry.
 Original studios were in the basement of the high school.
 The station kept broadcasting hours before the school day with announcers such as "The Dutchman" Guy VanderLek and "Big Al" Ingalls.
 After the school day the station would sign back on at 3 PM with more student announcers including Joy VanderLek (who went on to be an air talent at Connecticut Radio Network), Bruce Weiner, Stephen D. Streiker, David Mackenzie, Steve Balick, Leigh Jacobs, and Mike Schwartz (to name a very few).
 Well known Broadway actor John Dossett was an announcer (1972–1976) while he attended Mount Pleasant.